deanturpin/modern/readme.md

   // are really interesting and let you return the stuff you're interested in
   // much more easily.

+  // Define a processor-heavy routine as a lambda.
+Here the return has been
+  // declared explicitly.
-  // Define a processor-heavy routine as a lambda const auto complicated = []() { return 1; };
+  const auto complicated = []() { return 1; };

   // Push the into the background, note we don't have to actually define what f
-  // is thanks to auto
+  // is thanks to auto.
+It's actually a std::future<int>
   auto f = std::async(std::launch::async, complicated);

-  // Do something else and then block until the data is ready std::cout << f.get() << '\n';
+  // Do something else and then block until the data is ready.
+We could change
+  // the return type of complicated() and nothing else needs to change. std::cout << f.get() << '\n';

   // ------------------